serebrov/serebrov.github.io-hugo/content/posts/2016-07-03-simple-git-workflow.md

 Once the work is finished on the branch, the change can be reviewed manually.

-1) Make sure the automatic tests suite has passed successfully on the branch, check that everything is commited and pushed:
+1) Make sure the automatic tests suite has passed successfully on the branch, check that everything is committed and pushed:

 ```bash
     $ git status